 I’m just now realizing that Kenai doesn’t have his totem around his neck.
 It was given back to him at the end of the first movie.
 What happened to it?

 Anyway, Kenai, feeling guilty for apparently being responsible for her losing the necklace, goes off in the middle of the night to find the raccoon.
-He spends all night tracking it down and then Nita barges in and climbs the tree when Kenai was waiting for the raccoon to fall asleep to take it without bothering them.
+He spends all night tracking it down, and then Nita barges in and climbs the tree when Kenai was waiting for the raccoon to fall asleep to take it without bothering them.
 That’s the way to repay someone for doing a favor to you and working their ass off all night; by doing your best to ruin their hard work and not thanking them at all.

 She makes too much noise and alerts the raccoon.
 He doesn’t notice Nita, but sees the boys.
 They ask for the necklace back as Nita tries to retrieve it herself.
 He then calls on his raccoon brethren of about 100 friggin’ raccoons as backup.
 What exactly happened to everything being afraid of this BEAR?
 The raccoons pelt him with pinecones until Kenai offers a trade.
 He has nothing to trade, but Nita has the amulet so who cares?

 However, there’s a baby raccoon clinging to the necklace.
 She shoos him off, but then he cries for his mommy, which alerts the raccoons to Nita’s presence and they start chasing her.
-I should also mention that this scene is very reminiscent of the scene in Tarzan where Jane makes a baby monkey cry because she shoos it off of something she wants and then is chased by hundreds of monkeys.
+I should mention that this scene is very reminiscent of the scene in Tarzan where Jane makes a baby monkey cry because she shoos it off of something she wants and then is chased by hundreds of monkeys.
 What is going on in this movie?
 There are so many scenes seemingly taken from other Disney movies, yet the movie itself is boring as hell.

 Kenai tells her to climb to the top of the tree while all of the raccoons follow her.
-He advises her to let go because he’ll catch her and they send the raccoons flying while sending themselves flying into a snowbank.
+He advises her to let go because he’ll catch her, and they send the raccoons flying while sending themselves flying into a snowbank.
 Then they speak a mile a minute about what just happened while ending on how amazing the other is in a scene that is very reminiscent of a scene in a fellow Disney sequel, Lady and the Tramp 2: Scamp’s Adventure.
 Really, what is going on?

 We’re at the halfway point in the movie and I’m still failing to get into it.
 Nita’s really annoying.
 She’s pushy, whiny, selfish and just an overall chore to watch.
 Koda’s annoyed me since the first movie and he’s no better here.
 Kenai’s okay, but his different voice and constant slapstick gags get old fast.
 The subplot with Rutt and Tuke is just embarrassing to watch.
 I didn’t mind them much in the first movie, but they’re pretty awful here.
-They’re there to push the message of love and extend the running time.
+They’re there to push the message of love and extend the runtime.
 That’s about it.

 As for the plot, it’s very thin.
 It’s obvious as hell that Nita’s not going to end up marrying Atka especially since he’s not even a character so much as a picture with a name.
 He has no personality and no dialogue thus far.
-She’s gonna fall for Kenai and, if that shaman was any indication, she’ll likely get turned into a girl bear and they’ll live happily ever after.
+She’s gonna fall for Kenai, and, if that shaman was any indication, she’ll likely get turned into a girl bear and they’ll live happily ever after.

 Anyhoo, we meet back up with Rutt and Tuke who are still trying to court the girl moose.
-They’re rubbing themselves with dead leaves mud and, thanks to a prank from Tuke, poop, in order to attract them with scent.
+They’re rubbing themselves with dead leaves, mud and, thanks to a prank from Tuke, poop, in order to attract them with scent.

 Poop jokes?
 Really?
 That’s what we’re reduced to?
 Thanks, Disney.